 With Adaxes resetting passwords for multiple users is really a one-click action.
 Apart from the standard resetting process, new passwords can include templates that would grab data from already existing user attributes.

-For example, Exchange mailboxes can be moved or Office 365 licenses can be assigned to multiple users — all that in one go.
+For example, Exchange mailboxes can be moved or Microsoft 365 licenses can be assigned to multiple users — all that in one go.
 It is also worth noting that all that can be operated from Adaxes Web Interface, so there is no need to constantly change consoles.

 If your IT department does require something more specific that just standard scenarios, you are still good to go with Adaxes.